ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 Once our node has received the candidate frontiers, it polls **every network validator** to vet the candidates.
 It sends its list of candidate frontiers asking whether every given validator knows about them.
-Then every validator will respond returning the subset of know candidates, whether they are close to the frontier it knows or pretty old containers.
+Then every validator will respond returning the subset of known candidates, whether they are close to the frontier it knows or pretty old containers.
 By returning even old containers the bootstrap process will proceed even starting from and out-of-date frontier.

-Frontier retrieval completes when at least one of the candidate frontier is supported by more than $50\%$ of all validators stake.
+Frontier retrieval completes when at least one of the candidate frontiers is supported by more than $50\%$ of all validators stake.
 There may be multiple containers being validated by a strict majority of network stake.
 They will all be used for the next phase, container downloading.